 Built during Ceausescu’s regime, the Palace of Parliament is Romania’s most famous building.
-A public tour of the opulent staircases and chandelier-filled rooms offers a fascinating insight.
+The public tour of the opulent staircases and chandelier-filled rooms offers a fascinating insight.

 Arcul de Triumf (Triumphal Arch)

 Similar to its Paris namesake, Bucharest’s Triumphal Arch remembers Romania’s Great War soldiers and its reunification in 1918.
-Initially, the arc was built of wood in 1922, and then finished in Deva granite in 1936.
+Initially, the arc was built of wood in 1922, and was then finished in Deva granite in 1936.

-Lipscani, Bucharest’s historic centre, retains an old town charm which is almost irresistible!
+Lipscani, Bucharest’s historical centre, retains an old town charm which is almost irresistible.
 It is located between Calea Victoriei, Blvd.
 Bratianu, Blvd.
-Regina Elisabeta and the Dambovita River and its collection of winding streets boasts antique markets, bric-a-brac spilling out from tiny boutiques and some of the city’s most appealing restaurants and bars.
+Regina Elisabeta and the Dambovita River.
+Its collection of winding streets boasts antique markets, bric-a-brac spilling out from tiny boutiques and some of the city’s most appealing restaurants and bars.

 National Art Museum

 Romania’s most impressive art collection is displayed in this sprawling royal palace (Muzeul National de Arta).
-View the work by Rembrandt and El Greco, among a host of European works.
+Here you can see works by Rembrandt and El Greco, among a collection of European art works.

-In addition to being the centre for Bucharest’s intellectual and political events and the most popular meeting place in Bucharest, the Piata Universitatii has a dramatic history.
+In addition to being the centre for Bucharest’s intellectual and political events and the most popular meeting place in Bucharest, the University of Bucharest has a dramatic history.
 During the 1989 Revolution, some of Romania’s fiercest fighting took place here.
-Close by are also the University of Bucharest’s School of Architecture, the National Theatre, the Coltea Hospital and the Sutu Palace (History Museum).
+Close by you can find the University of Bucharest’s School of Architecture, the National Theatre, the Coltea Hospital and the Sutu Palace (History Museum).

-The superb Romanium Athenaeum is the hub of Bucharest’s musical activity.
+The superb Filarmonica George Enescu is the hub of Bucharest’s musical activity.
 Exquisite mosaics and historical frescoes adorn the 19th-century circular building, which hosts impressive orchestral concerts.

 Museum of the Romanian Peasant

-This delightful museum (Muzeul Taranului Roman) opened in 1906 and is widely regarded as Romania’s best.
-A veritable treasure trove of pottery, icons and clothing, it also houses the fascinating Communism Exhibition and the ruins of an 18th-century Transylvanian wooden church.
+This delightful museum opened in 1906 and is widely regarded as Romania’s best.
+A veritable treasure trove of pottery, icons and clothing.
+It also houses the fascinating Communism Exhibition and the ruins of an 18th-century Transylvanian wooden church.